voken1/docs/guide/register_voken_sale_whitelist.rst

 Where could I buy some Voken?
+   There may be these ways:

-   Ask your friend to send you some, or you can participate in :ref:`voken_sale`, send ETH to get it.
+   - Ask your friend to send you some.
+   - Via :ref:`get_1002voken_contract`, get 1,002 Vokens.
+   - Participate in :ref:`voken_sale`, send ETH to buy.

 After my address was whitelisted, what will happen if I send 1001.0 Voken to my friend or others?
    Just like normal transfer,